rlrightleft/learn-SQL-MySQL/sqlzoo/5_SUM_and_COUNT.md

 ---

 ## Problem 5
-What is the total population of Estonia, Latvia, and Lithuania?
+What is the total population of `('Estonia', 'Latvia', 'Lithuania')`.

 **My Solution:**